Summer HERE. The World AWAY.

 - Tutoring (For information on one-on-one tutoring, visit ALAC)

-Note: Students who are Continued on Probation or Placed on Probation must check-in with ALAC and their class dean.
-The Student Success Labs program will be available for these students.
+Note: Students who are Continued on Probation or Placed on Probation will receive instructions from ALAC on requirements and support programs.

 Available Resources During the Semester Away: